Second Offense OWI in Wisconsin

 ✔ Challenging the Traffic Stop – If the officer lacked reasonable suspicion, the case may be dismissed.

-✔ Attacking Field Sobriety Tests – Many sobriety tests are unreliable and improperly administered.
+✔ Attacking Field Sobriety Tests – Many tests are unreliable or improperly administered.

-✔ Challenging Breath & Blood Tests – Equipment malfunctions or mishandled samples could result in test inaccuracies.
+✔ Challenging Breath & Blood Tests – Equipment malfunctions, mishandled samples, or improper procedures can lead to inaccurate results.

-✔ Proving Lack of Probable Cause for Arrest – If your rights were violated, key evidence may be suppressed.
+✔ Proving Lack of Probable Cause for Arrest – If law enforcement violated your constitutional rights, key evidence may be suppressed.

-Why Choose DK Anderson, S.C. for Your Second OWI Defense?
+Why Choose DK Anderson, S.C. for Your Second OWI Defense in Wisconsin?

 ✔ Extensive OWI Defense Experience – We know the legal strategies that work in Wisconsin courts.

-✔ Respected by Judges & Prosecutors – Our reputation helps negotiate favorable outcomes for clients.
+✔ Respected by Judges & Prosecutors – Our reputation helps us negotiate favorable outcomes for clients.

-✔ Personalized Defense Strategies – We analyze every detail to find the best defense for your case.
+✔ Personalized Defense Strategies – We analyze every detail to build the strongest possible defense.

 Take Action Now – Protect Your Future